ImageOptim/website/README.md

 npm start
 ```

-it'll run the site live-reloaded under BrowserSync on localhost.
+it will  run the site live &  reloaded under Browser Sync on local host.

 ```sh
 gulp
 ```

-generates minified version of the site.
+it generates minified version of the site.